 IV.
-Professional Values and Attitudes: Demonstrates effective use of supervision and the Rating development of a professional identity congruent with health service psychology 1.
-Behaves in ways that reflect the values and attitudes of psychology, including cultural humility, i integrity, professional identity, accountability, lifelong learning, and concern for the welfare of , others.
-2. Exhibits professional deportment (i.e., communication and physical conduct, including attire, is 1 professionally appropriate across settings).
-3. Consistently, professionally, and actively engages in seminars and meetings.
-4. Explores and discusses scholarly readings and evidence-based interventions relevant to internship , roles and activities.
-5. Is punctual and reliable across all internship activities, including record-keeping.
-6. Takes responsibility for own learning and behaviors.
-7. Monitors and accurately assesses own strengths and areas of growth.
-8. Engages in activities to maintain and improve performance and professional effectiveness.
-9. Identifies and effectively addresses personal needs and any professional interference due to own , challenges.
-10. Actively seeks and demonstrates openness to feedback and supervision.
-11. Applies feedback from supervisor(s) to clinical practice.
-12. Actively seeks consultation.
-13. Responds professionally in increasingly complex situations with a greater degree of independence i over the internship year.
-14. Exhibits ability to work both independently and collaboratively.
-15. Is willing to acknowledge growth edges, take risks, and make mistakes.
-AVERAGE RATING FOR PROFESSIONAL VALUES AND ATTITUDES Comments:
+Professional Values and Attitudes: Demonstrates effective use of supervision and the development of a professional identity congruent with health service psychology Rating 16.
+Behaves in ways that reflect the values and attitudes of psychology, including cultural humility, integrity, professional identity, accountability, lifelong learning, and concern for the welfare of others.
+17. Exhibits professional deportment (i.e., communication and physical conduct, including attire, is professionally appropriate across settings).
+18. Consistently, professionally, and actively engages in seminars and meetings.

+Monitors and accurately assesses own strengths and areas of growth.
+Engages in activities to maintain and improve performance and professional effectiveness.
+Identifies and effectively addresses personal needs and any professional interference due to own challenges.
+Actively seeks and demonstrates openness to feedback and supervision.
+Applies feedback from supervisor(s) to clinical practice.
+Actively seeks consultation. challenges.
+25. Actively seeks and demonstrates openness to feedback and supervision.
+26. Applies feedback from supervisor(s) to clinical practice.
+27. Actively seeks consultation.
+28. Responds professionally in increasingly complex situations with a greater degree of independence 23.
+Engages in activities to maintain and improve performance and professional effectiveness.
+24. Identifies and effectively addresses personal needs and any professional interference due to own challenges.
+25. Actively seeks and demonstrates openness to feedback and supervision.
+26. Applies feedback from supervisor(s) to clinical practice.
+27. Actively seeks consultation.
+28. Responds professionally in increasingly complex situations with a greater degree of independence 24.
+Identifies and effectively addresses personal needs and any professional interference due to own challenges.
+25. Actively seeks and demonstrates openness to feedback and supervision.
+26. Applies feedback from supervisor(s) to clinical practice.
+27. Actively seeks consultation.
+28. Responds professionally in increasingly complex situations with a greater degree of independence 25.
+Actively seeks and demonstrates openness to feedback and supervision.
+26. Applies feedback from supervisor(s) to clinical practice.
+27. Actively seeks consultation.
+28. Responds professionally in increasingly complex situations with a greater degree of independence 25.
+Actively seeks and demonstrates openness to feedback and supervision.
+26. Applies feedback from supervisor(s) to clinical practice.
+27. Actively seeks consultation.
+28. Responds professionally in increasingly complex situations with a greater degree of independence over the internship year.
+27. Actively seeks consultation.28.
+Responds professionally in increasingly complex situations with a greater degree of independence 28.
+Responds professionally in increasingly complex situations with a greater degree of independence 29.
+Exhibits ability to work both independently and collaboratively.
+30. Is willing to acknowledge growth edges, take risks, and make mistakes.
+AVERAGE RATING FOR PROFESSIONAL VALUES AND ATTITUDES

-V. Communication and Interpersonal Skills: Demonstrates effective communication and Rating rel ational skills across health service psychology activities 1.
+V. Communication and Interpersonal Skills: Demonstrates effective communication and Rating relational skills across health service psychology activities 9.
 Develops and maintains effective relationships with service recipients.
-2. Develops and maintains effective relationships with trainees, peers, supervisors, and agency administrative personnel.
-3. Develops and maintains effective relationships with university personnel and other health care providers.
-4. Comprehends oral and written communication related to health service psychology.
-5. Produces oral and non-verbal communication that is clear, professional and informative.

-6. Produces written communication that is clear, professional, well-integrated, and informative.
-1 7.
-Demonstrates effective interpersonal skills.
-8. Manages difficult communication well.
+10. Develops and maintains effective relationships with trainees, peers, supervisors, and agency administrative personnel.
+11. Develops and maintains effective relationships with university personnel and other health care providers.
+12. Comprehends oral and written communication related to health service psychology.
+13. Produces oral and non-verbal communication that is clear, professional, and informative.
+14. Produces written communication that is clear, professional, well-integrated, and informative.
+15. Demonstrates effective interpersonal skills.
+16. Manages difficult communication well.
 AVERAGE RATING FOR COMMUNICATION AND INTERPERSONAL SKILLS Comments: